 During Phase I, Developer will have authorization to access the Land Transfer lots to perform necessary due diligence.
 During the Due Diligence Period, Developer will identify lots with significant development challenges that may be undevelopable or may require significant remediation.
-Following the 120-day Due Diligence period, Developer will submit a revised list of requested lots and the City will adjust the amount of subsidy in the final development and loan agreement, if applicable.
+Following the 120-day Due Diligence Period, Developer will submit a revised list of requested lots and the City will adjust the amount of subsidy in the final development and conditional grant agreements, if applicable.